WojtekKamilowski/CI_PP5_HSBS/README.md

 - Remove html validation warnings regarding script type attribute <a href="https://rocketvalidator.com/html-validation/the-type-attribute-is-unnecessary-for-javascript-resources">Rocketvalidator</a>

 - The array literal notation [] is preferrable JavaScript validation error fix for the mailchimp script <a href="http://linterrors.com/js/the-array-literal-notation-is-preferrable">Linterrors</a>

+- The most popular robots.txt Disallow directives for eCommerce websites from <a href="https://tillison.co.uk/blog/robots-txt-for-ecommerce/#:~:text=Furthermore%2C%20eCommerce%20websites%20may%20have,helping%20to%20protect%20customer%20information.">Tillison Consulting</a>

 ### Media